 "The next phase of the update will include a discussion forum," he says, "where people can post ideas and opinions and openly discuss them.
 I think we'll find out pretty quickly if that was a good idea or not...!"

 Write it on your calendars!
-August 27th is the day we'll hold our annual picnic in the park.
-More details as we get them, but plan to join us at noon and stay until whenever.
+August 27th is the day we'll hold our annual picnic at Geitner-Rotary Park.
+More details as we get them, but plan to join us at 12:00 noon and stay until whenever.
 Food, fun, and fellowship!

 ALFA serves to improve the lives and health of those affected by HIV/AIDS while preventing transmission through education and testing.